treeru.com

 Practically usable

-Even the slowest CPU, the N100, processes 123.7 sentences per second.
+Even the slowest 4-core mini PC processes 123.7 sentences per second.
 Embedding 1,000 sentences in about 8 seconds is perfectly practical for small-scale RAG systems — and at just 6W TDP, power costs are negligible.

 4SSH Remote Execution